Magnus Eriksson: Treaty of Nöteborg

+Early reign

+Acquisition of Scania

-In 1332 the lands of the eastern Danish provinces, which included Scania, Blekinge and Ven were sold to King Magnus by Duke Johan of Holstein (who had received the provinces from the Danish king), after the local population expressed dissatisfaction with Duke Johan and stated they would rather be ruled by the Swedes.
+In 1332, the lands of the eastern Danish provinces, which included Scania, Blekinge and Ven were sold to King Magnus by Duke Johan of Holstein (who had received the provinces from the Danish king), after the local population expressed dissatisfaction with Duke Johan and stated they would rather be ruled by the Swedes.
 The Duke started negotiations with the Swedes and it was agreed that the Swedish king would redeem the pledge for 34,000 marks of silver (6 432 kilo).
 When the Danish king refused to recognise King Magnus's ownership of Skåneland, Magnus turned to the Pope, requesting confirmation of the purchase but received only evasive answers.
 Mainly as a result of his mother's lien on certain castles in Denmark, Magnus waged war with King Valdemar in the Kalundborg War.
 Peace between them was concluded in the autumn of 1343 in Varberg, when Valdemar formally renounced all claims to Scania, Blekinge and Halland.